-Twice I visited Salzburg, a beautiful city of gardens, fountains and music.
-Mozart's music is featured in his home towm.
-One evening my friends and I attended a chamber music performance in a venue where he had performed himself.
+I visited Salzburg twice.
+It's a beautiful city of gardens, fountains and music featuring Mozart's music in his home town.
+One evening on the second visit, my friends and I attended a chamber music performance in a venue where he had performed himself.

 My first trip was with my friend Kathryn.
-I took the train up to Munich and then the two of us traveled to Salzburg together.
-For whatever reason my camera was loaded with print film rather than slides, so I'll need to find the prints to capture that trip.
+I took the train up to Munich so the two of us could travel to Salzburg together.
 I had confused the weekend of our planned trip and arrived at her apartment with suitcase in hand a week early!
-Getting schedules confused is not something that has developed with advancing age!
+Getting schedules confused is not something that has developed with advancing age.
+I made the trek again the following week and we had a great time.

 The second trip was with friends from the Institut.